Geography of Bolivia: Overview

+In Bolivia forest cover is around 47% of the total land area, equivalent to 50,833,760 hectares (ha) of forest in 2020, down from 57,804,720 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 50,771,160 hectares (ha) and planted forest covered 62,600 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 24% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Valleys

-The northeastern flank of the Cordillera Real is known as the Yungas, from the Aymara and Quechua word yunka meaning "warm valley."
+The northeastern flank of the Cordillera Real is known as the Yungas, from the Aymara and Quechua word yunka meaning "warm valley".
 The steep, almost inaccessible slopes and peaks of this mainly semitropical valley area northeast of La Paz offer some of the most spectacular scenery in Bolivia.
 Rainfall is heavy, and lush vegetation clings to the sides of narrow river valleys.
 The land is among the most fertile in Bolivia, but poor transport has hindered its agricultural development.
 The government attempted to build a railway through the Yungas in 1917 to connect La Paz with the eastern lowlands.
 The railway was abandoned, however, after completion of only 150 kilometres.

 The eastern slopes of the Cordillera Central descend gradually in a series of complex north–south ranges and hills.
 Rivers, draining to the east, have cut long narrow valleys; these valleys and the basins between the ranges are favorable areas for crops and settlement.
 Rich alluvial soils fill the low areas, but erosion has followed the removal of vegetation in some places.
 The valley floors range from 2,000 to 3,000 metres above sea level, and this lower elevation means milder temperatures than those of the Altiplano.
 The cities of Sucre, Cochabamba and the upper area of Tarija department, are located in basins of this vast region.